-The foregoing tables do not include (i) 6,662 ordinary shares issued upon exercise of options since March 31, 2006; (ii) 3,875,655 ordinary shares issuable upon exercise of outstanding options and 90,121 ordinary shares reserved for future issuance under our Stock Incentive Plan as of June 30, 2006; and (iii) 3,000,000 ordinary shares reserved for future issuance under our 2006 Incentive Award Plan (including 537,000 ordinary shares issuable upon the exercise of options to be granted effective upon the pricing of this offering (of which 320,000 are to be issued to certain of our directors and executive officers and 217,000 are to be issued to other employees) and 224,750 restricted share units to be issued effective upon the pricing (of which 160,000 are to be issued to certain of our directors and executive officers and 64,750 are to be issued to other employees), each under the 2006 Incentive Award Plan).
+The foregoing tables do not include (i) 6,662 ordinary shares issued upon exercise of options since March 31, 2006; (ii) 3,875,655 ordinary shares issuable upon exercise of outstanding options and 90,121 ordinary shares reserved for future issuance under our Stock Incentive Plan as of June 30, 2006; and (iii) 3,000,000 ordinary shares reserved for future issuance under our 2006 Incentive Award Plan (including 537,000 ordinary shares issuable upon the exercise of options to be granted effective upon the pricing of this offering (of which 320,000 are to be issued to certain of our directors and executive officers and 217,000 are to be issued to other employees) and 224,750 restricted share units to be issued effective upon the pricing of this offering (of which 160,000 are to be issued to certain of our directors and executive officers (of which 160,000 are to be issued to certain of our directors and executive officers and 64,750 are to be issued to other employees), each under the 2006 Incentive Award Plan).
 See "Management - Employee Benefit Plans - Stock Incentive Plan" and "Management - Employee Benefit Plans - WNS 2006 Incentive Award Plan."
 If all of the shares referred to in (i) and (ii) above had been issued on March 31, 2006, after giving effect to this offering, our pro forma net tangible book value would have been approximately \$127.6 million, or \$2.92 per ADS, and the dilution in pro forma net tangible book value to new investors would have been \$16.08 per ADS.
 In addition, the dilution to new investors will be \$16.08 per ADS if the underwriters exercise their option to purchase additional ADSs in full.